 Q: Why didn't I get the Lottery Credit on my tax bill?
 Is there a way of getting the Credit after the tax bill is produced?

 A: If you do not return the signed form to our office stating this is your primary residence, you will not get the credit.
 If you did not qualify in the previous year, but qualify in the current year, you can call the Treasurer's Office and request a form to sign and return it to our office.
 A late claim can be filed with the local treasurer until January 31st and will be deducted from your taxes due.
 After the January 31st due date, you can obtain a special form to apply for the lottery claim through the State.
 This can be done until October 1st of the current year.
-Additional information and blank forms on the Lottery and Gaming Credit are available through the Wisconsin Department of Revenue (external website).
+Information and forms are available online at: Wisconsin Department of Revenue: Wisconsin Lottery and Gaming Credit Program.

 Q: What happens if my tax bill is delinquent?

 A: Delinquent taxes are charged interest and penalty at a rate of 1.5% per month on the unpaid principal owed, beginning Feb, 1st, until paid in full.
 All prior year delinquent taxes are payable at the Dodge County Treasurer's Office.
 If property taxes are delinquent for 3 or more years, the property is eligible for foreclosure.
-Refer to State Statute 74.11, 74.12 and Chapter 75. (external Website, Wisconsin Legislature)
+Refer to Wisconsin State Statutes:

 Q: What if I forgot to pay my first installment? second installment?